SM North EDSA

-SM North EDSA (formerly SM City North EDSA, The SM Center North EDSA and The SM City North EDSA), and colloquially known as SM North, is a large shopping mall located in Quezon City, Metro Manila, Philippines.
+SM North EDSA, formerly known as The SM Center North EDSA, The SM City North EDSA, and SM City North EDSA, is a large shopping mall located in Quezon City, Metro Manila, Philippines.
 It is the first SM Supermall in the country and formerly the largest shopping mall in the Philippines from 2008 to 2011, circa 2014, and from 2015 to 2021.

 SM North EDSA is owned and operated by SM Prime Holdings.
 It opened on November 8, 1985, with a gross floor area of 120,000 sqm.
 Through a continuous series of expansions since 2019, the mall has a current gross floor area of 498,000 m2.
 The mall's redevelopment began with the opening of The Block in July 2006.
 Among the developments were a new Annex building which opened in December 2008 and Sky Garden which opened in May 2009.
 The Car Park Plaza was turned into a lifestyle center in 2009.